networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

 description: Advanced operations with UNetlab
 ---

 In this post we'll look at how to create arbitrary topologies and push configuration to Nodes in UNetlab via REST SDK.
-We'll conclude by writing a simple application to create and configure a 3-node topology to enable full connectivity between all nodes.
+We'll conclude by extending our sample application to create and configure a 3-node topology and enable full connectivity between all nodes.

 <!--more-->

 ## Extracting Node's UUID

 In the [previous post][rest-post-2] we have learned how to create a Node.
 To perform further actions on it we need to know it's UUID.
 According to HTTP specification `201 - Created` response SHOULD return a `Location` header with resource URI, which would contain resource UUID.
 However, UNetLab's implementation does not return a Location header so we need to extract that information ourselves.
-We'll use the previously defined `.get_nodes()` method inside a private `_get_node()` function to get all attributes of a Node.
+To do that we'll use the previously defined `.get_nodes()` method which returns all attributes of all configured Nodes in the following format:

+{% img centre /images/rest-unl-get-nodes.png REST SDK GET ALL NODES %}

+The best place to extract UUID would be when Node is being created.
+After the `Create` request has been sent to a server we'll send another `Read` request and extract all attributes of a Node based on its name.

 ``` python /rest-blog-unl-client/restunl/unetlab.py
 class UnlNode(object):